Print and Drawing Cabinet

 In 2002, the growing Cabinet collection was further enhanced by the Brooks family’s donation of 500 prints by contemporary Dutch artists.
 Their gift also included sufficient funding to help establish the set up for a permanent Print & Drawing Cabinet.
 One year later, faculty members Ann and David Keister pledged a gift of several hundred Master Printer’s Proofs by contemporary American artists.

-In addition to these donations, the collection has grown through acquisitions of original broadsides by Mexican artist Jose Guadalupe Posada, works on paper by the contemporary Russian husband and wife team, Olga and Alexander Florensky, Chinese Calligraphy by various contemporary masters and most recently, the Lyle Rouse Vintage Postcard collection.
+In addition to these donations, the collection has grown through acquisitions of original broadsides by Mexican artist Jose Guadalupe Posada, works on paper by the contemporary Russian husband and wife team, Olga and Alexander Florensky, Chinese Calligraphy by various contemporary masters, and the Lyle Rouse Vintage Postcard collection.

 The public is invited for private viewings by appointments.
 To schedule an appointment please contact the Gallery at (616) 331-2563.